Canada Spousal Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 - Total Government Fees per Adult: CAD 1,290 (CAD 85 + CAD 545 + CAD 575 + CAD 85 biometrics)

-- Section 117(9)(d) Bar: Family members not declared and examined at the sponsor's own PR application are barred from being sponsored later — a hard, no-discretion bar
+- Section 117(9)(d) Bar: Family members not declared and examined at the sponsor's own PR application are barred from being sponsored later; this is a hard, no-discretion bar

 - Sponsor Inadmissibility Bars: Default on a previous undertaking, certain criminal convictions, undischarged bankruptcy, or being a sponsored spouse within 5 years of own PR